Mark Nelson's Teaching Page

 Potential six credit-point projects

 If you interested in taking a six credit-point project please contact me to discuss possible topics.
-The projects I have on offer involve the application of mathematics to problems in areas such as analysis (applications to image science), business & politics (including electoral systems), chemistry (including wine fermentation), combustion, drying of particles, economics, epidemiology & virus dynamics, food engineering, industrial mathematics, Laplace transforms: Solving linear PDEs, mathematical medicine, physics, population models, the mathematics of search engines, synchronisation, and the mathematics of tennis and similar games.
+The projects I have on offer involve the application of mathematics to problems in areas such as analysis (applications to image science), business & politics (including electoral systems), cake-cutting, calculators: how do they calculate? (second-year students only), chemistry (including wine fermentation), climate change, combustion, differential equations, drying of particles, economics, epidemiology & virus dynamics (have you watched the movie Contagion?), food engineering, history of mathematics, industrial mathematics, Laplace transforms: Solving linear PDEs, Linear Algebra, mathematical biology, mathematical ecology, mathematical medicine, mathematical physics, Multiple Scales, Number Theory, physics, population models, the mathematics of search engines, Snakes and Ladders, synchronisation, and the mathematics of tennis and similar games, travelling waves.
 The mathematics usually involves either applied non-linear differential equations or applied non-linear difference equations.

 Previous six credit-point projects